 This module is aimed at developing students’ professional skills in motivational interviewing and positive psychology which may support their current working practices and/or assist develop their employability skills.
 The module presents, discusses, and evaluates critically evidence-oriented interventions for substance misuse and psychological distress.
 Motivational interviewing and positive psychology, which are evidence-based interventions, will be described, evaluated, and, illustrated with targeted clients.
 Clients in this context will include students’ only.
 For students with no core psychology/healthcare training additional training would be necessary to pursue a clinical/counselling career.

 Introduction to evidence based research and practice.
-A critical examination of the evidence-based applications of motivational interviewing and positive psychology; the rationale and evidence base of these approaches, developing key skills in motivational interviewing and Cognitive Behavioural Therapy.
+A critical examination of the evidence-based applications of Motivational Interviewing and Cognitive Behavioural Therapy and the rationale and evidence base of these approaches, developing key skills in motivational interviewing and Cognitive Behavioural Therapy.
 LO1,LO2,LO3,LO4

 Workshops and seminars: